bao-project/bao-helloworld/README.md

 ![Init Setup](/img/single-guest.svg)

-For the sake of simplicity and accessibility, we'll detach from physical hardware and utilize QEMU (don't worry, we'll guide you through its installation later in the tutorial).
+> :information_source: For the sake of simplicity and accessibility, we'll detach from physical hardware and utilize QEMU (don't worry, we'll guide you through its installation later in the tutorial).
 However, remember that you can apply these steps to various other platforms as well:

 |                     |     Platform      |  ARCH   |
 | ------------------- | :---------------: | :-----: |